Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

 \begin{remark} The cone theorem in the pseudo-effective case holds by the same arguments as in \cite{KeelBasepointFreenessForNefAndBig,DW19} while the existence of pl-contractions follows from \cite{Witaszek2020KeelsTheorem}.
 The argument behind Step 2 is due to \cite{Birkar16}.
 The base point free theorem for nef and big line bundles was proven in characteristic $p>0$ in \cite{Birkar16} and \cite{Xu15Bpf} based on Keel's theorem and the generalized MMP (\cite{HaconXuThreeDimensionalMinimalModel,Birkar16}). {The existence of log minimal models in the pseudo-effective case in positive characteristic} was proven in \cite{Birkar16}.
 The general version of the cone theorem, the termination with scaling, the existence of Mori fiber spaces, and the base point free theorem for nef line bundles in positive characteristic is due to \cite{BW17} (see \cite{CTX15} for partial results).
 The generalization of some of the above results from algebraically closed fields to arbitrary $F$-finite fields is due to \cite{DW19} {(cf.\ \cite{GNT06} for the case of perfect fields)}. {We give different proofs for most of these results in the relative situation.} \end{remark}

-\begin{remark} In \cite{HW19a} it is proven that the Minimal Model Program is valid over three-dimensional singularities and in families in all characteristics $p>0$.
+\begin{remark} In \cite{HW19a} it is proven that the Minimal Model Program is valid over three-dimensional singularities and in semi-stable families in all characteristics $p>0$.
 In the process of showing the base point free theorem, we generalize the former result to mixed characteristic (\autoref{lem:non-q-factorial-mmp}), and the latter should go through with almost no modifications.
-Similarly, it is likely that most of our results immediately generalize to include $p=5$ in the general case using the arguments of \cite{HaconWitaszekMMPp=5}. \end{remark}
+Similarly, most of our results can be extended to include $p=5$ in the general case using the arguments of \cite{HaconWitaszekMMPp=5} as has been verified in \cite{xie_xue}. \end{remark}

 { \begin{remark} The only place in this section where the theory of $\bR$-divisors is used in an essential way is the proof of the non-$\bQ$-factorial MMP (\autoref{lem:non-q-factorial-mmp}) which in turn is employed to show the base point free theorem in the big case (\autoref{corollary:bpf-theorem-no-standard-coefficients}).
 In particular, readers interested in the case of $\bQ$-boundaries only, may assume in the remaining steps that all the boundaries are $\bQ$-divisors (in \autoref{thm:finiteness_of_models} which is used to prove termination with scaling, \autoref{thm:termination_scaling}, one should only consider points of the polytope which are rational).
 Note that in \cite{BW17} it was essential to consider the full power of the MMP for $\bR$-divisors as they come up as limits of $\bQ$-boundaries in an essential way.
 This is not the case in our arguments in Steps 5--6, as we employ a different strategy of proof. \end{remark} }